Coronavirus Tech Show Cancellations: What’s Gone, What’s Still On

 - Game Developers Conference (GDC) in San Francisco, California (March 16-20)

-This event is scheduled to go on, though major companies have pulled out, including Microsoft, Epic, Unity, Facebook and Sony.
+This event is scheduled to go on, though major companies have pulled out, including Microsoft, Epic, Unity, Facebook, Sony, Amazon and Blizzard.
 You can find the show’s latest statements regarding the coronavirus here.

 - Nvidia GPU Technology Conference (GTC) in San Jose, California (Match 22-26)